AwarenessOverload/AwarenessOverload/2019-07-15-Irelandslegislationonaccessibilityandinclusivity.md

+author: oisin putt
+layout: post-full
-Ireland’s rules and regulations on accessibility and inclusivity.
+title: -Irelands legislationon accessibility and inclusivity.
+tags: [ACCESSIBILITY,INCLUSIVITY]
+category: [SERVICES]

 Although Irelands rules and regulations regarding wheelchair accessibility and disabled bathrooms and general inclusivity are mostly policy based,(for example it is at the discretion of the owner of.